silvery107/EE346-Lab6/lab6_note.md

 3. Change HSV thresholds
     > Black [0, 0, 0] -> [180, 255, 46]

-4. Merge two mask detections, or devide one frame into left and right parts
+4. Merge two mask detections, or divide one frame into left and right parts

 5. Change max velocities
     linear x: `0.22`, anguler z: `2.84`.
 May choose a bigger value.